 As mentioned above, a blog is very beneficial for several reasons.
 First and most obvious, a blog provides informational content that customers and prospective customers may be looking for.
 This information can greatly affect their decision to purchase a product or products from your business, and it can also help tip the scales on whether or not they will utilize your company’s service or download your app.
 Second, a blog helps position your brand or business as a thought leader in your respective industry.
 Being known as a thought leader is a great way to grow your business, attract brand advocates, grow your company’s digital and social following, as well as garner many more benefits.

 A blog has also become almost essential for great SEO and can help your ranking results rise significantly in relevant searches, helping your site gain a great deal more qualified website traffic and generating more leads.
-The leads that come to your website as a result of finding your blog content online through search results are much more valuable than leads who come to your site through paid marketing efforts, due to the fact that they were already looking for some information or answers to questions that relate to a product your business offers or a service your business provides.
+The leads that come to your website as a result of finding your blog content online through search results are much more valuable than leads that come to your site through paid marketing efforts due to the fact that they were already looking for some information or answers to questions that relate to a product your business offers or a service your business provides.
 This is the very definition of a qualified lead.

 5. Ignoring Backend SEO